Peter Tosh: Solo career

 Mystic Man (1979) and Wanted Dread and Alive (1981) followed, both released on Rolling Stones Records.
 Tosh tried to gain some mainstream success while keeping his militant views, but was only moderately successful, especially when compared to Marley's achievements.

 In September 1979, a controversy sparked after his performance at the No Nukes concerts at Madison Square Garden, where he wore Palestinian clothing (thawb and keffiyeh) and openly smoked marijuana.
 Tosh's appearance was considered a provocation towards the Jewish community in New York City, as the concerts took place during the Jewish New Year holiday.
 Despite his performance being advertised to appear in the accompanying film and on the triple live album, Tosh was removed from both releases.
 The Palestinian dress remained a trademark performance outfit in the following years.

 In 1984, after the release of 1983's album Mama Africa, Tosh went into self-imposed exile, seeking the spiritual advice of traditional medicine men in Africa, and trying to free himself from recording agreements that distributed his records in South Africa.
 Tosh had been at odds for several years with his label, EMI, over a perceived lack of promotion for his music.

 Tosh also participated in the international opposition to South African apartheid by appearing at anti-apartheid concerts and by conveying his opinion in various songs like "Apartheid" (1977, re-recorded 1987), "Equal Rights" (1977), "Fight On" (1979), and "Not Gonna Give It Up" (1983).
-In 1987, Peter Tosh seemed to be having a career revival.
+In 1987, Tosh seemed to be having a career revival.
 He was awarded a Grammy Award for Best Reggae Performance in 1987 for No Nuclear War, his last record.